 Tips for optimizing the Gender Pay Gap KPI data

-- Make sure all your employees' base salary is up-to-date.
+- Make sure all your employees' personal information and base salaries are up to date

 Need more help?
 If you're unsure about anything please send us a message through the chat icon below.